Archer artillery system: Development

 The project began in 1995 as earlier studies for a self-propelled system based on the existing FH 77 howitzer.
 Further test systems received the designation FH 77BD and FH 77BW.
-By 2004, two prototypes had been ordered based on a lengthened version of the FH 77B mounted on a modified Volvo Construction Equipment A30D articulated haul truck (6x6).
+By 2004, two prototypes had been ordered based on a lengthened version of the FH 77B mounted on a modified Volvo Construction Equipment A30D six-wheel drive articulated haul truck.

+In September 2006, BAE Systems Bofors received a SEK 40 million contract from the FMV (Försvarets materielverk, Swedish Defence Materiel Administration) for detailed design work on the Archer program.

 In 2008, Sweden ordered a first batch of seven units, while Norway ordered one.
 In August 2009, Norway and Sweden ordered 24 Archers each, in a cooperative deal.

-The howitzer was developed for the Swedish armed forces following a contract awarded to Bofors (now BAE Systems Bofors) in 2003 by Försvarets Materielverk (FMV), the Swedish defence acquisition agency to build two demonstrator howitzers.
+The howitzer was developed for the Swedish Armed Forces following a contract awarded to Bofors (now BAE Systems Bofors) in 2003 by Försvarets Materielverk (FMV), the Swedish defence acquisition agency to build two demonstrator howitzers.
 The prototype FH77 BW L52 self-propelled howitzers entered firing trials in Sweden in 2005 and 2006.
 In September 2006, the FMV placed a contract for detailed design work on Archer and, in January 2007, a contract for the next development phase.
 The Swedish Army had a requirement for 24 systems (two battalions).
 In September 2008, the Swedish government approved the final development and procurement of the Archer artillery system.

 In November 2008, Sweden and Norway signed a co-operative agreement for the development of the Archer system and, in January 2009, awarded BAE Systems a contract to complete development of the artillery system with the exception of the remote weapon system which is made by Kongsberg Defence & Aerospace.
 A final prototype was scheduled for completion by September 2009, which was expected to be followed by a contract for 48 systems – 24 for Sweden and 24 for Norway.
 Archer was planned to enter service in 2011 but was delayed until October 2013.
 This was because of unforeseen technical problems.
+It caused the Norwegian government to withdraw from the project in December 2013.

 The Swedish Army received its first four pre-serial production FH-77 BW L52 Archer systems on 23 September 2013, and the first guns finally entered service on 1 February 2016.

-The Norwegian government withdrew from the project in December 2013.

-In 2019, a new configuration of the Archer, with the howitzer mounted on a RMMV HX2 8×8 tactical truck, was revealed.
+In 2019, a new configuration of the Archer, with the howitzer mounted on a Rheinmetall MAN HX2 8×8 tactical truck, was revealed.
 Sweden had ordered a number of HX2 trucks in 2014, with deliveries commencing in 2017.
-On January 23, 2020, Janes reported that BAE Systems Bofors had begun trials for the HX2 variant.
+On 23 January 2020, Janes Information Services reported that BAE Systems Bofors had begun trials for the HX2 variant.